Nutrition: Building healthier communities one fork at a time

-- Healthy eating in schools including breakfast promotion, improved lunch and healthy snacks including classroom celebrations and incentives, fundraising, concessions and vending.
-Read about what's going on in he southern suburbs of the metro area: Bold and sustainable changes for nutrition at Dakota County schools (PDF: 254KB/1 page)
+Healthy eating in schools including breakfast promotion, improved lunch and healthy snacks including classroom celebrations and incentives, fundraising, concessions and vending.

-- Farm to School is key strategy for healthy eating in schools.
+Farm to School is key strategy for healthy eating in schools.
 By connecting farmers with schools to provide fresh, local foods, everyone wins.
-Some efforts include school gardens to educate children and supplement food offerings.
-Read about what's happening in southern Minnesota: A fresh take on learning in Dover-Eyota Public Schools (PDF: 266KB/1 page)
+Some efforts include school-based agriculture to educate children and supplement food offerings.

-Read about the Statewide Health Improvement Program and how it is working to make the healthy choice the easty choice for Minnesotans.
+Read about the Statewide Health Improvement Program and how it is working to make the healthy choice the easy choice for Minnesotans.